AP source: Jags, LT Robinson agree to 3-year, $54M extension

 Robinson signed his franchise tender two weeks ago, guaranteeing him $16.7 million next season.
 But he ended up getting more from the extension.
 The move also means Jacksonville has little need to draft North Carolina State’s Ikem “Ickey” Ekwonu, Alabama’s Evan Neal or Mississippi State’s Charles Cross at No. 1.

-Jacksonville is expected to chose between a pair of pass rushers, either Georgia’s Travon Walker or Michigan’s Aidan Hutchinson.
+Jacksonville is expected to choose between a pair of pass rushers, either Georgia’s Travon Walker or Michigan’s Aidan Hutchinson.
 Walker is the betting favorite, according to FanDuel Sportsbook.

 Robinson, a former Alabama standout, has started 61 games over five seasons since Jacksonville drafted him with the 34th overall pick in 2017.
 But he’s been far from one of the league’s best blind-side protectors.